 We have several Deferral Options available to allow flexibility to candidates’ engagement with the qualification and to help compensate for busy/challenging times in school that would prevent you from being able to fully commit to the course.

-This policy is designed to provide a standard to ensure that services are accessible, responsive and sustainable and to ensure that Best Practice Network Ltd is a healthy and vibrant place to work.
-Best Practice Network Ltd wholeheartedly support the principles of equal opportunities and is determined that everyone will have equality of opportunity in respect of employment.
-BPN oppose all forms of unlawful or unfair discrimination on the grounds of colour, race, nationality, ethnic or national origin, religion, sexual orientation, marital status, age or disability.
+The policy is designed to provide a standard to ensure that services are accessible, responsive and sustainable and to ensure that OLP and BPN Ltd is a healthy and vibrant place to work.
+OLP and BPN Ltd wholeheartedly support the principles of equal opportunities and is determined that everyone will have equality of opportunity in respect of employment.
+OLP and BPN Ltd oppose all forms of unlawful or unfair discrimination on the grounds of colour, race, nationality, ethnic or national origin, religion, sexual orientation, marital status, age or disability.

-Best Practice Network provides professional development programmes for staff working in the education sector in partnership with Schools, Early Years providers, Universities and Colleges.
+The Outstanding Leaders Partnership provides professional development programmes for staff working in the education sector in partnership with schools, early years providers, universities and colleges.
 This plagiarism notice explains the various forms of plagiarism and the ways we check submitted assignments to ensure originality of work and that the appropriate references have been included.

-Best Practice Network provides professional development programmes for staff working in the education sector in partnership with Schools, Early Years providers, Universities and Colleges.
+The Outstanding Leaders Partnership (OLP) provides professional development programmes for staff working in the education sector in partnership with Schools, Universities and Colleges.
 This privacy notice explains how we use any personal data we collect about you, the choices you have about what marketing you want us to send you, and your privacy rights and how the law protects you.

 These terms and conditions refer to the School Leaders Network membership offered by Best Practice Network, they govern your (your or you) use of the School Leaders Network service (Site) as a member.